broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 SlideSeq has been validated for processing mouse spatial transcriptomic data generated with the Slide-seq assay.
 SlideSeq results are compared to those of an on-prem pipeline using BCL input files and python scripts.
 See the [validation report](https://docs.google.com/document/d/1cmfG3Y4uGvfJUJZV9MZvgN5Yw6-bFajpS7lonMKxdso/edit?usp=sharing) for more information.

-## Versioning
+## Versioning and testing

-All SlideSeq pipeline releases are documented in the [SlideSeq changelog](ttps://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/slide_seq/SlideSeq.changelog.md).
+All SlideSeq pipeline releases are documented in the [SlideSeq changelog](ttps://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/slide_seq/SlideSeq.changelog.md) and tested using [plumbing and scientific test data](https://github.com/broadinstitute/warp/blob/fk_cloud_slideseq/pipelines/skylab/slideseq/test_inputs/test_data_overview.md).
+To learn more about WARP pipeline testing, see [Testing Pipelines](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).

 <!--- ## Citing the SlideSeq Pipeline